ArchipelagoMW/Archipelago/README.md

 ### All Dungeons

-Ganon cannot be damaged until all dungeons (including Hyrule Castle Tower) are cleared.
+Ganon cannot be damaged until all dungeons (including Hyrule Castle Tower and Ganons Tower) are cleared.

-### Star Hunt

-15 Power Stars are placed in the world.
-Find 10 of them to finish the game.
-Ganon cannot be damaged.

 ### Triforce Hunt

-The triforce is broken into 3 pieces.
-Can you find all of them?
+30 Power Stars are placed in the world.
+Find 20 of them to finish the game.
 Ganon cannot be damaged.

+### Crystals

+Standard game completion requiring you to collect the 7 crystals and then beat Ganon.

+This is only noticeably different if the --shuffleganon option is enabled.

 ```
 --difficulty [{normal}]